Monday, March 08, 2010

 3) Dave Hare

-4) Jerry Edmonton vocals, drums, harmonica
+4) Gerald McCrohan (aka Jerry Edmonton) vocals, drums, harmonica

-5) Burt Enfield bass
+5) Brent Maitland (aka Burt Enfield) bass

 Spring - Summer 1964: Jubilee Pavilion Auditorium, Oshawa, Lake Ontario, ON, Canada